naruya/NeRF-Billboards/README.md

 # DeepBillboard + PlenOctrees

-With DeepBillboard, you can easily use your trained NeRF (or any other view synthesis models) in Unity without having to convert them to mesh! **DeepBillboard can can also supports physical interaction**!
+With DeepBillboard, you can easily use your trained NeRF (or any other view synthesis models) in Unity without having to convert them to mesh! **DeepBillboard can also supports physical interaction**!

 See the paper for more details. https://sites.google.com/view/deepbillboards/